 Mindset is the window through which you view the world, yourself, and your experiences.
-It is formed of your core beliefs and has massive influence on how you behave, interact, and walk through life.
+It is formed of your core beliefs and has a massive influence on how you behave, interact, and walk through life.
 Mindset matters.

 If you believe that purposeful treats are a joyful aspect of life you will look forward to them and feel a heightened sense of fullness and pleasure compared to if you sneak them and gobble them up shamefully which often leads to over-eating.